dsshap/heroku-buildpack-ruby-multiapp/README.md

-Heroku buildpack: Ruby
+Heroku buildpack: Multiple apps in one repo
 ======================

+This buildpack allows you to have two applications in one repo, but only having one application compiled and run on the heroku server at a time.

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Ruby, Rack, and Rails apps.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Ruby Rails3 apps.
 It uses [Bundler](http://gembundler.com) for dependency management.

 Usage
 -----